HenriHyttinen/Ai-assistant/README.md

 - Supabase client for authentication
 - Mobile-first responsive design

-### AI Components
+### Database
-- Multi-step meal plan generation
+- **Recipes**: 500+ recipes with vector embeddings for RAG
+- **Ingredients**: 15,532+ ingredients with comprehensive nutritional data
-- Recipe database with 500+ entries and vector embeddings
+- All recipes and ingredients have vector embeddings for similarity search
-- Nutritional calculations and analysis
-- User preference learning
-- Cultural meal pattern adaptation

 ## API Endpoints